julianlam/feps/fep/9f9f/fep-9f9f.md

 ## Access control

-Collections SHOULD be filtered based on the permissions of a user.
+Collection items MUST be filtered based on the permissions of an actor that tries to access the collection.
+If the actor is not authorized, only public items are returned.

-However, a collection itself usually doesn't have an audience and is treated as public by default.
+A collection itself often doesn't have an audience and is treated as public by default.
+However, if the audience is specified, regular access control procedures MUST be used.

 ## Addressing